-Award-winning American violinist and film composer, Calyssa Davidson, is a versatile artist whose wide range of interests has led her to perform throughout the world with major orchestras and bands, in musicals, and in solo recordings for several feature and independent films as well as television including the BBC.
+Award-winning American violinist, film composer and arranger, Calyssa Davidson, is a versatile artist whose wide range of interests has led her to perform throughout the world with major orchestras and bands, in musicals, and in solo recordings for several feature and independent films as well as television including the BBC.

 A winner of the Leni Fe Bland Award, Davidson made her orchestral debut at the age of 13 performing Wieniawski’s Legende, Op.
 17. She has since performed with renowned orchestras throughout Europe and America.
 Most recently, Davidson can be heard on the Harry & Meghan: A Royal Romance soundtrack from the LIFETIME original movie with the same title.
 She has also recorded the solo violin score for the BBC TWO documentary series The Story of China and wrote and recorded the solo violin scores for the BBC TWO documentary Normandy ’44: The Battle Beyond D-Day and BBC FOUR documentary Shakespeare’s Mother: The Secret Life of a Tudor Woman.